Stone fruit crisp:

 - 1 Tbsp Primal Palate cinnamon sugar cookie Substitute equal parts coconut sugar and cinnamon

-- Add all ingredients for filing in a bowl and mix
+- Add all ingredients for filling in a bowl and mix

 - Add to a greased 8x8 baking dish

 - Prepare homemade candied pecans by adding everything to a lined baking dish, mix, bake 300 F for 15-20 minutes.
 Let sit for 10 minutes before adding to food processor with rest of topping ingredients

 - Add all ingredients for topping to food processor and pulse a couple times you want it to look like thick sand consistency

 - Add to preheated 350 F oven and cook for 35-40 minutes (if top is getting too brown cover with foil and cook remainder of time)